Mahmoud Kahil: Life and career

 Mahmoud Kahil was born in Tripoli, North Lebanon in 1936.

 He enrolled at the American University of Beirut, but dropped out in his sophomore year to work as a graphic designer at an advertising agency in Beirut and pursue cartooning.

 Kahil joined the weekly magazine Al Usbu Al-Arabi as a layout designer from 1961 to 1963.
 While working as an art director for various publications, he also began drawing professional cartoons.
 From 1963 to 1965 he drew the cartoon strip Busat Al Rih in the children's magazine Shahrazade.
 In 1965, he moved to the Lissan Al Hal newspaper and started publishing his first political cartoons editorially, remaining with the paper until 1966.
 Kahil drew cartoons for Mu'assassat Al Hayat from 1966 to 1968 before moving to Dar Annahar from 1968-1971 to work as art director of Al Hasna Magazine.
 From 1971 to 1973, he was art director for Al-Usbu' Alarabi while also publishing cartoons in the English-language Daily Star newspaper and Monday Morning magazine.

 In 1967, Kahil, along with Farid Salman and Roro Breidi, began producing the newsreel series Actualitees Libanaises exclusively for cinemas in Hamra, Beirut.
 The artists would film the audience entering the cinemas, develop the footage and then screen the clips back to the audience before the film began.

 Kahil had a daughter, Dana, and a son, Nazmi.
 Nazmi was born on the 13th of April 1975, the day the Lebanese Civil War broke out.

+Death

 Mahmoud Kahil died at the age of 66 from complications during a heart surgery in London on 11 February 2003.